Dornavineeth/open-unlearning/docs/contributing.md

 ```

-## Contributing a New Unlearning Benchmark
+## Contributing to Unlearning Benchmark Evaluations

 Evaluating LLM unlearning is essential for assessing the effectiveness of different unlearning methods.
 While various benchmarks and metrics exist, identifying the most suitable ones for capturing the nuances of unlearning remains an open challenge.